kubkon/zld/README.md

 # zld

-Zig's ld drop-in replacement, called ZigLD or `zld` for short
+`zld` is a drop-in replacement for your system linker `ld` written in Zig.

 ## Quick start guide